 A range of reds were selected for high contrast with the greens of the surrounding forest and garden plantings, underscoring the contrast between natural forms and the graphic tectonic.
 The perimeter fence is a pure red.
 Other fences are of varying red hues, some of which are tinted (white added), others toned (black added).
 Since colors of equal brightness but differing in hue tend to assume the same spatial plane, the three dimensional organization of the garden is at times challenged and introduces an element of spatial ambiguity.

 The interaction of the painted slats was understood not only as a dynamic condition in and of itself, but was also interested in the larger interaction with colors in nature which remain in a constant state of flux over the course of the day and seasons of the year.
 By interspersing small areas of color through the slats the project highlights the relativity of color and serves as a playful animation of the Bezold Effect─ that a color may appear different depending on its relation to adjacent colors.
-In short, the garden is an invitation to see and celebration of interaction on multiple fronts.
+In short, the garden is an invitation to see and celebration of interaction.

 Location: Grand-Métis, Quebec, Canada